tomw1808/mkdocs-shadcn/mkdocs/docs/reference/admonitions.md

 # Admonitions

-Admonitions are backwards compatible to the MkDocs Markdown Admonitions.
-There its defined as:
+Admonitions are backwards compatible to the MkDocs-Material Admonitions.
+There, in MkDocs-Material its defined as:

 !!! quote "What are Admonitions?"